rohit1901/drama-tools/README.md

 - `homebrew/formulae.json` is a list of Home‑brew formulae that I keep on my machine.
 - `homebrew/casks.json` is a list of Home‑brew casks that I keep on my machine.
+- `homebrew/formulae.txt` is a list of Home‑brew formulae that I keep on my machine.
+- `homebrew/casks.txt` is a list of Home‑brew casks that I keep on my machine.
+- `homebrew/brew.install.sh` is a script to install Homebrew formulae and casks.
+- `homebrew/brew.export.sh` is a script to export Homebrew formulae and casks.

 - `zed.settings.json` contains a sane default configuration for the [Zed](https://zed.dev/) editor.